dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/hive/Running-Hive-using-the-command-line-tools.md

 3. The table is `EXTERNAL` because the data in it is not managed by Hive: it is stored in S3 (and only accessed by Hive).
 As a result, if you drop the table in Hive (`DROP TABLE snowplow_events_log`), the data will remain safely in S3, even if the table disappears from Hive.
 4. You need to list every field in the statement, which is why it's so long.
 To save time, copy and paste the query to the command line :-)

-In general, SnowPlow users partition their data by date.
+In general, Snowplow users partition their data by date.
 We need to let Hive know that this table is partitioned, and to look to spot the partitions that already exist:

 	ALTER TABLE events RECOVER PARTITIONS;